Relintai/pandemonium_engine_docs/tutorials/scripting/nodes_and_scene_instances.rst

     ```

 At that point, ``scene`` is a packed scene resource, not a node.
 To create the
-actual node, you need to call :ref:`PackedScene.instance()
+actual node, you need to call `PackedScene.instance()
 <class_PackedScene_method_instance>`.
 It returns a tree of nodes that you can
 as a child of your current node.